XodoDocs/itext-legacy-tmc-techblog/pdfchain/blockchain_2_pager_js_08_25_2017.md

 ![Figure 0: a blockchain being built](Images/blockchain_01.png)

-## why should you use it?
+## Why should you use it?

 A blockchain supersedes older technology that deals with authentication and non-repudiation.
 First, there are many ways you can sign a document.
 Typically by "signing" we mean creating a hash of a document and storing it.
 With a blockchain, the useful part is that once such a hash is stored, it can not be changed or deleted.
 This gives you two advantages:

-1. The hash itself identifies the file from which it was computed
+1. the hash itself identifies the file from which it was computed.
-2. The fact that your hash is in the blockchain gives you a point in time when the operation was done.
+2. the fact that your hash is in the blockchain gives you a point in time when the operation was done.

 Later you can say:
-Hey, I’ve created this hash on 10 Oct 2016: here is the transaction in the blockchain which contains the hash.
-I’ve created it according to this formula from this file.
+"Hey, I’ve created this hash on 10 Oct 2016: here is the transaction in the blockchain which contains the hash.
+I’ve created it according to this formula from this file. "
 Now any person can take your file and compute the hash again and verify that it matches the one stored in the blockchain.
 All this works because:

-1. It is very easy to compute the hash from a file but very difficult to craft a similar file which will produce exactly the same hash.
+1. it is very easy to compute the hash from a file but very difficult to craft a similar file which will produce exactly the same hash.
-2. It is practically impossible to change the data stored inside blockchain.
+2. it is practically impossible to change the data stored inside blockchain.
-3. Every transaction in the blockchain has a timestamp, so having the transaction we know exactly when it was done.
+3. every transaction in the blockchain has a timestamp, so having the transaction we know exactly when it was done.

 The default iText implementation of the blockchain concept is specifically geared towards pdf documents.
 It stores:
- - a *hash value* of the document
+ - a *hash value* of the document,
- - the name of the algorithm that was used for *hashing*
+ - the name of the algorithm that was used for *hashing*,
- - a *signed hash value* of the document
+ - a *signed hash value* of the document,
- - the name of the algorithm that was used for *signing*
+ - the name of the algorithm that was used for *signing*, and
- - the pdf ID array
+ - the PDF ID array.

 This allows you not only to store hash values of documents, but also to digitally sign them.
 Being able to swap the hashing algorithm (in case of hashing algorithms becoming outdated) enables LTV (long term validation).

-## what does iText provide?
+## What does iText provide?

-### simple document security with blockchain
+### Simple document security with blockchain

 The interfaces we impose on blockchain implementations are minimal, yet they provide us with the needed abstraction to enable us to build complex applications and workflows on top of them.
 We abstract a blockchain as a multimap, allowing end-users to store an object (represented by Record, which is `HashMap<String, Object>`) and tying it to a key (String).